 Hello there, my name is Leslie.
 I'm here and queer.

 I am from a small town in Florida with a population of 13,000.
-Growing up in the South, and the Christian tradition, meant rejecting the LBGTQ community.
+Growing up in the South, and in the Christian tradition, meant rejecting the LBGTQ community.
 For me, this also meant rejecting this part myself.
 For 25 years I tried hard to be someone other than who I was.

 My perspective began to change in college.
 For the first time in my life, I encountered LBGTQ people.
 While I didn't admit then that I belonged in this community myself, I began to see hope that I too might find love and self-acceptance.
 For me, self discovery meant leaving my hometown and state.
 I had to move to Atlanta.

 Moving to ATL is hands-down the best decision I have ever made.
 I finally found the space and community to process who I am and how I love.
 For me, coming out has been a journey of genuine celebration.
 My friends threw me a bomb coming out Pink Lady Party.
 The night I publicly came out, we popped champagne, danced, and dared to to dream up Love Les.
 Coming out is a privilege and it should be a joyous celebration.
 Period.